Party Prep 101

 - Chill - A dark place that is relaxing but light enough that people can see their own hands

-- Reality - A light place that is away from the party that can be used for practicalities (usually the kitchen)
+- Reality - A light area away from the party that can be used for practical stuff (usually the kitchen)

-The above can be done with dimmed ceiling lights, lamps, coloured bulbs, blacklights, strobe lights, disco lights.
-You can get creative using coloured cellophane over lighting you already own but maybe this is a fire hazard.
-Who knows.
+The lighting can be done with dimmed ceiling lights, lamps, coloured bulbs, blacklights, strobe lights, disco lights.
+Coloured cellophane over any existing lighting can work but maybe this is a fire hazard, I don’t know.

-Decor: This also contributes to the atmosphere by transforming the rooms you see on the regular into party-mecca.
-Add decorations & accessories to the surroundings like balloons, paint, wall hangings, rave glasses, beer bong, etc. but also removing the stuff that doesn’t scream party such as your cats urn.
-The success is in simplicity.
+Decor: Add decorations & accessories around like balloons, paint, wall hangings, rave glasses, beer bong, etc. but also removing the stuff that isn’t for a party like your cats urn or a bunch or ironing.

-If you know how to do interior design, fashion or just generally good at knowing what is visually pleasing then this might be something you’re good at.
+If you know how to do interior design, fashion or just generally good at knowing what is visually pleasing then it will be quite obvious.
 If not, you may need a hand because you’ll probably fuck it up.

 5. People